andrewens/gameplay-test-runner/README.md

 * Support returning Maid tasks from server test initializers
 * Dump error messages in test output (?)

+### WISHLIST
 * Redefine the interface (and Terminal's interface) to just directly interact with GUI properties as if it were another ROBLOX GUI instance
 * Terminal supports a function to interpret commands
-* Implement custom cursor with Terminal
+* Implement custom cursor with Terminal to fix roblox cursor bugs
+* Terminal window system
+  * Minimize to a taskbar
+  * Drag to resize
+  * Drag top bar to move
+  * X to close
+* Specify a (rich) text color for Console.output